SeanMugo/Royal-Chess-Club/README.md

 - **Fully responsive** – Optimised for mobile, tablet, and desktop
 - **Sticky navigation** with active page highlighting
 - **Mobile hamburger menu** using pure CSS (checkbox hack)
-- **Member registration** with localStorage persistence
+- **Member registration** – simple form with optional rating; stored in `localStorage`
+- **Members page** – view all registered members in a clean table
-- **Tournament registration** – modal with name, rating, and payment confirmation; live countdown timers for registered tournaments
+- **Tournament registration** – modal with name, rating (0‑3000), payment confirmation; live category preview (U1400, U1600, U1800, Open); live countdown timer for registered tournaments
-- **Unregister from tournaments** – users can cancel their registration at any time
+- **Unregister from tournaments** – immediate action with a toast confirmation
 - **Training booking** – choose a coach, select a time slot, confirm via modal; booked slots become unavailable
-- **Unbook training sessions** – users can cancel their bookings with a single click
+- **Unbook training sessions** – cancel bookings with a toast confirmation
+- **Toast notifications** – replace all browser alerts with smooth, styled notifications (success, error)
+- **Admin panel** – password‑protected dashboard to manage tournaments, coaches, and members; all changes sync with front pages via `localStorage`
 - **Consistent design language** – cards, buttons, borders, and spacing unified across all pages
 - **No external dependencies** – all JavaScript is custom, no frameworks